yuffyz/article-recomender/README.md

 ## Introduction

-This program is a simple article recommendation engine built on word2vec.
+This program is a simple article recommendation engine that recommend the top 5 most relevant articles given an article you're reading.

-Given an article, this progrem will recommend 5 most relevant articles based on word vector and euclidean distances.
+The program makes use of word vector and euclidean distances.

+## Dataset

+The [BBC News](http://mlg.ucd.ie/datasets/bbc.html) dataset contains 2225 documents from the BBC news website corresponding to stories in five topical areas from 2004-2005.

 ## How to run the program